Interactive prompts (recommended for first-time users)

 7. Use profiles

-When you need different configurations for different contexts (e.g., development vs production, different collaborators).
+Profiles let you maintain different configurations for different contexts (development vs production, different machines, etc.).

 projr_profile_create("dev")